-The Directors have assessed the impact of COVID-19 and also reviewed the measures undertaken by the Government of Uganda to mitigate the spread of the pandemic.
-Based on this assessment, the Directors are of the view that the pandemic will not have a material impact on the Group's and Company's operations, financial performance and going concern status.
+The directors have assessed the impact of COVID-19 and also reviewed the measures undertaken by the Government of Uganda to mitigate the spread of the pandemic.
+Based on this assessment, the Directors are of the view that while it is still too early to determine the full impact of COVID-19, this pandemic will not have a material impact on the Group's and Company's operations, financial performance and going concern status.